Your Questions, Answered

 Discover everything you need to know about Filippo Berio products here.

 Our Olive Oil Masters travel to Italy, Spain, Greece, Portugal, and Tunisia, five of the largest, and most well-respected, Mediterranean olive oil-producing countries, in search of the best quality oils for Filippo Berio Olive Oils.
-Our Masters, akin to Wine Sommeliers, ultimately taste nearly 6,000 olive oil samples, of which only 6% qualify for potential inclusion in our blend.
+Our Masters, akin to Wine Sommeliers, ultimately taste nearly 6,000 olive oil samples, of which only about 6% qualify for potential inclusion in our blend.

 We work meticulously to maintain the high standards that Filippo Berio set for making his signature oils, nearly 150 years ago.
 Among those standards is a meticulous eight-step process we follow to ensure you have the best olive oil possible, letting you bring out the best in your food.